This Is The Bakery That's Making The Royal Wedding Cake

 For their wedding cake Prince Harry and Ms. Meghan Markle have chosen pastry chef Claire Ptak, owner of the London-based bakery @violetcakes. pic.twitter.com/Rx36WBt7kC— Kensington Palace (@KensingtonRoyal) March 20, 2018

-Another follow-up tweet disclosed that Chef Ptak is making the royal couple a "lemon elderflower cake that will incorporate the bright flavors of spring."
+Another follow-up tweet disclosed that Chef Ptak is making the royal couple a "lemon elderflower cake that will incorporate the bright flavours of spring."
 Violet Cake's menu states, "For weddings, we recommend either our vanilla, chocolate, carrot, lemon, or coconut cream."
-Clearly, Meghan and Harry did a tasting and favored the lemon recommendation.
+Clearly, Meghan and Harry did a tasting and favoured the lemon recommendation.

 Prince Harry and Ms. Markle have asked Claire to create a lemon elderflower cake that will incorporate the bright flavours of spring.
 It will be covered with buttercream and decorated with fresh flowers.— Kensington Palace (@KensingtonRoyal) March 20, 2018